docknetwork/planning/rfc/0005-claim-deduction.md

 This RFC proposes the development of, or integration with, two programs (functions).

-1. Derivation validator
+1. A derivation validator
-2. Theorem prover which finds derivations for use as input to the derivation validator
+2. A theorem prover which finds derivations for use as input to the derivation validator

 This RFC also proposes use of the derivation validator in combination with a VCDM Verifier to verify (check the soundness of) composite claims.
-The VCDM Verifier verifies premises via ethos and the derivation validator validates derivations based on those premises.
+The VCDM Verifier would verify premises via ethos and the derivation validator would validates derivations based on those premises.

 ## Deferred Decisions